dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-comparers.md

 # Value Comparers

 > [!NOTE]
-> This feature is new in EF Core 3.0.
+> This feature was introduced in EF Core 3.0.

 > [!TIP]
 > The code in this document can be found on GitHub as a [runnable sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/Modeling/ValueConversions/).